eclipse-ecal/ecal/doc/rst/development/build_ecal.rst

 The user can also choose to rather take care of making the dependency available to CMake by themselves.
 This can be done by building and installing the dependency, setting ``ECAL_THIRDPARTY_BUILD_<DEPENDENCY_NAME>`` to ``OFF`` and providing a ``CMAKE_PREFIX_PATH`` to CMake for the install location.

-It is also possible to provide dependencies for an eCAL build using Conan, see :ref:`development_building_ecal_with_conan_dependencies`.

 --------------------------------------
 Building eCAL Core as a static library
 --------------------------------------